 Notes

 - If you are lucky enough to have a friend (like me) to share starter with you then you are good to go.
-I have shared my starter with many friends, who have shared with others, so it’s proliferated all over the place now.
+I have shared my starter with many friends, who have shared with others, so it has proliferated all over the place now.
 I’m happy to send some to you if you don’t know someone who has some.
 Otherwise, if you’re have the time and up for the challenge, you can easily make your own starter in about a week.
 There are many websites, including King Arthur, that provide instructions.

 - I have found my best loaves are made with starter that has been fed within 4 days, as they seem to rise a bit higher producing loaves that a little less dense.